bcgov/entity/rfcs/rfc-bn-messaging-queue.md

 and later make a second call to do basic information search request to get Business Number (Repeat the second call until OneStop receives the Business Number from CRA).

-The integration between OneStop uses XML/SOAP via HTTPS.
+The integration with OneStop uses XML/SOAP via HTTPS.
 Both calls mentioned below will be HTTP GET call to the same url (`/rest/REST/BCPartner`) with a query parameter `inputXML` and OneStop identifies the call based on the XML provided in `inputXML`